 The user interface is hosted on a micro web framework Flask server.
 We used Flask since it is very light weight and energy efficient.
-On top of that, we are using the React.js[63] framework to deliver a responsive webpage, along with the Bootstrap Framework[64] for quick and easy styling.
-Figure 19: User Interface shows a screen shot of the user interface.
+On top of that we are using the React.js[62] framework to deliver a responsive webpage.
+Figure shows a screen shot of the user interface.
 Each button corresponds to a Python function runs code to execute the function.
-To begin a connection with the window blind, a user must first select "Setup Port," which will cause the Raspberry Pi to host a TCP connection that the CC3220 can connect to.
+To begin a connection with the window blind.
+A user must first select setup port which will cause the Raspberry Pi to host a TCP connection that the CC3220 can connect to.
 In addition, the Raspberry Pi will spin up the controller thread that decides the blind and IoT light state for achieving the desired light level.
 After that a user can turn the lights on and off and control the set point of the system with the left slider.